• Raghavendra Nagar, Nacharam, Hyderabad.

 Conclusion

 Managing antiplatelet drugs before interventional pain procedures requires a nuanced approach to balance the risks of bleeding against the risk of thrombotic events.
 Following established protocols and collaborating with other healthcare providers are essential steps to ensure patient safety and optimal outcomes.
+Schedule an appointment with our expert pain physician today.

 Leave a Reply